How to Get a Good Job Without a College Degree

 Include any keywords from the job listing, particularly skill words.
 For example, if the job listing says applicants need to have “Experience in data analytics,” you might mention your years of work in data analytics in your resume summary or in your summaries of previous jobs.

 Network as Much as Possible

 You can also do this if you have not found a specific job opening.
-Reach out to any contacts, and ask if you can talk to them about the industry, or talk about your current job search.
+Reach out to any contacts and ask if you can talk to them about the industry or about your current job search.
 This might lead to information about a job opening.

 In your cover letter, avoid focusing on your lack of a degree.
 Sentences like, “I know I don’t have a bachelor’s degree, but…” only highlight your lack of a degree.
 Instead, focus on the skills that you do have, and explain how your job experiences make you a strong fit for the job.

 Tips for the Job Interview

 If you get the job interview, great!
 Here are a few tips to help you impress the hiring manager, even if you don’t have the required bachelor’s degree.

 Project confidence.
 Like your cover letter, avoid defensive statements like, “I know I don’t have a bachelor’s degree, but…” Only address your lack of a degree if they ask.